stake-protocol/stake/DESIGN.md

 ---

-## 24. Ethereum L1 Only
+## 24. Ethereum L1

-**Decision**: The protocol launches exclusively on Ethereum mainnet.
+**Decision**: The protocol launches on Ethereum mainnet.
 No multi-chain deployment, no L2 variants, no cross-chain bridging at launch.

 **Rationale**: Equity is the most consequential financial instrument a company issues.
 The chain it lives on must be the most credible, permanent, and battle-tested chain available.
 Ethereum L1 is the only chain with:
 - 10+ years of unbroken operation